sage-code/maj/verbs.md

 **example 2:**

-* tu raku'bo mi vuza   = you have broken my camera
+* tu raku'be mi vuza   = you have broken my camera
-* tu hodu'go una dota  = you now hold a dept
+* tu hodu'ga una dota  = you now hold a dept
 * tu dovu'do sh gemu   = then you have to pay
 * la dota sonu'do gemo = the debt will be payed